 A proper white man adopts two street-wise black boys.
 Hilarity Ensues.Diff'rent Strokes (1978-86) made a star of Gary Coleman as Arnold Jackson, the younger of the two boys.
 Todd Bridges was his older brother Willis and Conrad Bain was the proper white man, Mr. Drummond.
 As one of NBC's few late-'70s hits, it quickly launched a spinoff in The Facts of Life the following year.
 First Lady Nancy Reagan made a guest appearance in a Very Special Episode about drug abuse, and ABC's Webster was a Follow the Leader rival.
 Ironically, Diff'rent Strokes itself actually moved to ABC when it got canceled by NBC.
-The theme was co-written and performed by Alan Thicke.Unfortunately, this show is best remembered now both for its special episodes and the unhappy fates of its three leading kid actors (Coleman, Bridges, and Dana Plato, who played Mr. Drummond's daughter); it's such stories that the Former Child Star trope is built upon.
+The theme was co-written and performed by Alan Thicke.Unfortunately, this show is best remembered now both for its special episodes and the unhappy fates of its three leading kid actors (Coleman, Bridges, and Dana Plato, who played Mr. Drummond's daughter).
+As of the current time, Bridges is the last surviving child star from the series among the original threesome (Dan Cooksey joined later, and has avoided the fates of his older co-stars), but it's such stories that the Former Child Star trope is built upon.
 Coleman's is parodied in the musical Avenue Q.

 Attempted Rape: In a later season episode, Arnold and Kimberly accept a ride in a car from a stranger.
 He takes them back to his apartment and locks Arnold in another room while he takes Kimberly to his darkroom; their father and the police arrive Just in Time.